Before you start assigning rights to users and groups, check the default (or global) server policies first.

 - Synchronize database: Users can synchronize two databases.
 This may be helpful if there are two different databases with different content.
 By synchronizing them you can update their content.

 - Grant access to other users: Users may share entries within the client with other users.
 In this case, the server admin does not have to change rights management in the Server Manager.
 Users can share entries with other users both temporarily or without any time limitation.

 - Seal entries: Users may also seal entries if they are shared with other users on the server.
 In this case, the seal status has to be changed accordingly in order to access the sealed entry.
 Learn more about this feature here.

 - Grant admin rights: Users can log in to the Enterprise Server using the control panel (Server Manager) and enable other users to access the database.
 If a user is a "Database Administrator" (Users -> Roles) it is also required that the option "Grant admin rights" is enabled, too so that the user can change the rights management of this database.

 Entries and folders

 Tip: The different colours show you which permissions are enabled or disabled.
-Green does always indicate "Allowed/Enabled" permissions and red does always indicate "Denied/Disabled" permissions.
+Green always indicates "Allowed/Enabled" permissions and red always indicates "Denied/Disabled" permissions.
 Thus, you can detect very easily which permissions are currently allowed or denied.